pourmand1376/al-folio/_posts/2021-09-17-useful-sites.md

 comments: true

 ---
-These are mostly the websites bookmarked in my browser.
-I thought they could be helpful to others.
-So I made this.
+These are mostly bookmarks I have in my browser.
+I thought they could be helpful to others, so I compiled them here.

 ## For Researchers

 [Distill.pub](https://distill.pub/)

-An excellent site for Machine Learning researchers.
-Maybe the best explanation is what its creators say, "[Distill ](https://distill.pub/)is dedicated to clear explanations of machine learning."
+Machine Learning researchers should check out this site.
+There's no better explanation than what its creators say, "[Distill ](https://distill.pub/)is dedicated to clear explanations of machine learning."

 [Connected Papers](http://connectedpapers.com "Connected Papers")

-An excellent tool for researchers, especially when finding review articles.
-All you need to do is enter the paper's title, and the site shows a beautiful graph of connected papers, as the name suggests!
+For researchers, this is an excellent tool, especially when searching for review articles.
+Enter the paper title, and you'll be able to see a beautiful graph of connected papers, as the name suggests!

 [Papers with code](https://paperswithcode.com)

-Browsing state-of-the-art (SOTA) in machine learning
+Reviewing current state-of-the-art in machine learning (SOTA)

 [MathPix](https://mathpix.com/)

-An incredible tool for converting math formulas in Image and PDF to Latex
+A powerful program for converting math formulas in Image or PDF to Latex.

 [ML Story](https://mlstory.org/)